 We understand that flexibility is more important than ever when booking your trip.
 Our travel partner Worldwide Quest’s booking terms and Tour Ready criteria provide the flexibility you need.
 See updated terms and conditions here, and learn more about how we are making travel with Classical Pursuits as safe as possible.

-Visiting Mexico during the extraordinary Día de los Muertos (Day of the Dead) festivities is a unique opportunity to immerse yourself in the history and culture of Mexico past and present.
+Being in Mexico during the extraordinary Día de los Muertos (Day of the Dead) festivities offers a unique opportunity to immerse yourself in the history and culture of the country, past and present.
 While it may seem ghoulish to gringos that death and festivities can go hand-in-hand, for most Mexicans, it’s very natural.
 Prepare to enter the world where Mexicans celebrate with their beloved dead.
-We will learn how they prepare, what they do and why, and how they return to ordinary time when the spirits go back where they came from on November 2.

 We will then make our home base in San Miguel de Allende.
 After being devastated by the 1918–1919 flu pandemic, this beautiful baroque town recreated itself as an artistic centre.
 During the days leading up to Day of the Dead, we will visit markets, public squares and cemeteries to see the extent of preparation.
 In the cemeteries, families arrive early in the day laden with brooms, buckets, flowers, candles, favourite food and drink of the dead, and everything else they need to set up their ofrendas (altars) on top of the graves.
 Each is different, and some are stunningly creative.

 During the celebration, join the merriment at San Miguel’s four-day La Calaca Festival, which includes a parade of Catrinas (Mexican characters dressed as “elegant death”).

 No words, no picture can do justice to describe the beauty, the tradition, the feeling of Día de los Muertos.
 Contact us for a detailed itinerary.